How the Planning System Works

 East Riding Local Plan

-The East Riding Local Plan determines the amount of development across the East Riding between now and 2029 and was fully approved by ERYC on 28 August 2016.
-Residents may be aware that North Ferriby Parish Council has taken every opportunity to participate in and influence the development of the Plan.
+The Local Plan Update was finalised in 2025 and it determines the amount and type of development that will take place across the East Riding until the next version of the local plan is adopted.
+Residents may be aware that North Ferriby Parish Council took every opportunity to participate in and influence the development of the Local Plan Update.